 We feel good communication between home and school, parents and teachers is essential in promoting the welfare of the children.

-Parents receive newsletters from the School and Parent Teacher Association and separate notices about special events.
-Spare copies may be obtained from the School Office.
+Parents receive newsletters from the School and Parent Teacher Association and separate notices about special events via email.

-Parents are invited to attend Open Evenings twice a year to discuss progress with the class teachers.
-Written reports are provided in March each year.
+Parents are invited to attend parent consultations twice a year to discuss progress with the class teachers.
+Written reports are provided in July each year.

 Out of school activities

 The school has an active after-school life.
-Clubs are held in many sport disciplines, music activities, chess and art.
+Clubs are held in many sport disciplines, music activities and art.
 These clubs lead to participation in matches against other schools, festivals and tournaments.